4th of July Safety Tips to Keep Your Family Safe

 Skip Personal Shows, Only Go to Professional Events

 One of the best ways to drastically reduce your chances of being injured in a firework accident is to skip private shows and only attend professional fireworks shows.
 Not only do professional shows often have better fireworks, they are also put together by knowledgeable technicians who are specially trained in safely handling and disposing of fireworks.
 By attending private events, your chance of ending up in a firework accident reduces dramatically.

 Stay Away From Alcohol and Drugs

 A large number of firework injuries and deaths involve people who play with fireworks while under the influence of alcohol or drugs.
 These substances can impair a person’s ability to safely use fireworks and as a result, greatly increase the chances that a person will get injured while playing with fireworks.
 One of the best things that you can do to avoid ending up in an accident is to never combine playing with fireworks with the use of alcohol or drugs.

-It is easy to end up confused and uncertain about how to proceed after a firework accident, you should not hesitate to speak with an experienced Long Island New York personal injury attorney.
+It is easy to end up confused and uncertain about how to proceed after a firework accident, you should not hesitate to speak with an experienced Long Island personal injury lawyer.
 Contact the Law Office of Cohen & Jaffe, LLP today to schedule a free case evaluation.